Stay Competitive: How to Create A SaaS Marketing Budget

 Forget about the overall marketing budget; how much do SaaS companies spend on SEO?
 Well, companies like Monday.com and RingCentral spend between $50K and $150k per month on SEO campaigns.

-With that out of the way, here are financial statistics of some SaaS companies that will show nicely illustrate what percentage of revenue goes to marketing.
+With that out of the way, here are financial statistics of some SaaS companies that will nicely illustrate what percentage of revenue goes to marketing.
+These examples should provide a nice SaaS marketing budget benchmark, especially for high-growth software companies.

 How Much Salesforce Spends on Marketing

-Salesforce generated $17.1 billion in revenue and spent almost $8 billion (46%) on marketing and sales-related activities.
+Salesforce generated $31.35 billion in revenue and spent a little over $13.5 billion (43%) on marketing and sales-related activities.
 They’ve combined the SaaS sales and marketing activities here as one line item.

 The expenses included salaries, commissions, stocked-based compensation, payment to partners, and marketing campaigns.